mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 }
 ```

-As you can see, we first divide by 64 to find the word index, then perform a modulo operation to find the exact place of the bit.
+Consequently, we first divide by 64 to find the word index, then perform a modulo operation to find the exact place of the bit.
 Furthermore, since peek is always going to be in the hot path of our program, we tell the compiler to always [inline](https://nnethercote.github.io/perf-book/inlining.html) it.
 That way, we gain a slight performance boost.

 We also perform an if-check to prevent possible overflows.
 Remember that our bit array is fixed in size, and attempting to insert more elements than it supports will cause all kinds of headaches.